Skip to content

 print(text)

-# Use PaddleOCR for Chinese and English
+# Use PaddleOCR for Chinese and English documents

 ocr_elements = page.apply_ocr(engine='paddle', languages=['zh-cn', 'en'])

-# Use EasyOCR with a lower confidence threshold
+# Use EasyOCR with looser confidence requirements

 ocr_elements = page.apply_ocr(engine='easyocr', languages=['en'], min_confidence=0.3)